-Hi lovlies, I am so sorry this post is slightly late but due to builders being a pain, it was very hard to take photos for the blog this week!
-But nobody panic I am back and ready for another review.
+Hi lovlies, I’m back!
 If you have been following my blog recently, you will know that I decided to do a testing Primark makeup series.
 If you haven’t seen the first post, you can read it here.
 I decided that my next post would be all about the Primark Chocolate range.
 If you have been on any form of social media recently, you will have noticed this range getting a lot of hype.
-Many people believe that these products are a dupe for Too faced Chocolate palettes.
+Many people think that these products are a dupe for Too faced Chocolate palettes.
 Although I have never tried the Too Faced range (shock horror I know), I am going to test these as stand-alone items!
-Are these worth your money?… keep on reading to find out!
+Are these worth your money?
+Keep on reading to find out!

 Another eyeshadow palette!
 But this time its mini!
 I believe there is another smaller eyeshadow palette as well, however, I couldn’t see it in my Primark.
 This one is centred around the white chocolate theme … and you guessed it, smells like white chocolate!
 The packaging is a little white chocolate bar, I love it, it reminds me of the Milky bar kid!
 This one I am a bit underwhelmed with.
 I understand the purpose, a small palette can be really handy when it comes to storage and travelling, but the colours are a bit meh.
 Like what am I going to do with these three shades?
 There are 2 mattes and 1 shimmer, all at 2.5g each, so loooadds of product.
 But the choice of shades is a bit strange.
 A bright silver, which is beautiful, a cool toned brown and a super warm brown.
 All beautiful shades, but it is very hard to create a look with just this palette.
 I would have much-preferred lots of shadows, with a smaller pan size, that could still be in a small, portable palette.
 It is only £3, so I am not mad at it, but I think better shades could have been included.